 Increasing rural income and women’s involvement:

 Finding and developing new oil wells and natural gas requires huge investments and will primarily help the large-scale industry, which alone can undertake such ventures.
 However, development of bio-diesel from non-edible oilseeds from trees is completely decentralized and is largely located in rural areas.
 It increases the income of rural populations, as these trees have to be grown on land, both common and private and in a decentralized manner.
-Women’s self help groups in organized manner only can help rural women to a significant extent.
-The landless families will rural employement 22 also be benefited by the pods containing the oil-seeds by supplying them to oil mills, which could also be organized by enterprising women’s self help groups.
+Women’s self-help groups in an organized manner only can help rural women to a significant extent.
+The landless families and women's self-helf groups will be benefited by supplying oil-seed pods to oil mills.

-Being sourced from trees already existing and to be further propagated, bio-fuel is a source of renewable energy unlike fossil fuel.
-It is ecologically benign twice over fossil fuel in that, first, no carbon dioxide is emitted into the atmosphere and second, it also sequesters carbon from the atmosphere through tree leaves.
-India is a signatory to the Kyoto protocol and bio-fuel being an instrument of clean development mechanism, India can also profitably trade this carbon saving with developed countries through accruals of credits apart from not emitting carbon into atmosphere on its own.
+Being sourced from trees already existing and to be further propagated, bio-fuel is a source of renewable energy, unlike fossil fuel.
+It is an ecologically benign twice over fossil fuel in that, first, no carbon dioxide is emitted into the atmosphere and second, it also sequesters carbon from the atmosphere through tree leaves.
+India is a signatory to the Kyoto protocol, and bio-fuel being an instrument of clean development mechanism, India can also profitably trade this carbon saving with developed countries through accruals of credits, apart from not emitting carbon into the atmosphere on its own.

-Petroleum oil is depleting at a fast rate year after year and is bound to get exhausted in not-too distant a future.
-Petroleum based oil is always under threat of supply inabilities and cost escalations.
-This has led to a growing concern for petroleum oil through out the world, more so in the petroleum importing countries like India.
-The oil prices have increased at an alarming rate and it might create major crisis if its alternate sources are not evolved or exploited.
+Petroleum oil is depleting at a fast rate year after year and is bound to get exhausted in not-too-distant a future.
+Petroleum-based oil is always under threat of supply inabilities and cost escalations.
+This has led to a growing concern for petroleum oil throughout the world, more so in the petroleum importing countries like India.
+The oil prices have increased at an alarming rate and it might create a major crisis if its alternate sources are not evolved or exploited.
 Continued and increasing use of petroleum will intensify local air pollution and magnify the global warming problems caused by CO2.
 Present day concerns over the growing energy needs of a growing world population have shifted from limited fossil fuel supplies to climate change, air pollution, and inequity resulting from the lack of economic means to develop.
-Increased attention has been shown towards renewable energy only in the last decade with the hopes that locally generated fuel can increase local independence, reduce green house gas emissions, and hopefully be cost competitive.
+Increased attention has been shown towards renewable energy only in the last decade with the hopes that locally generated fuel can increase local independence, reduce greenhouse gas emissions, and hopefully be cost competitive.
 India is a home to a billion people, about a sixth of the world human population.

 The increasing gap between demand and domestically produced petroleum is a matter of serious concern.
 In other words, our dependence on import of oil will increase in the foreseeable future.
 Hence a program for the development of energy from raw material, which grows in the rural areas, will go a long way in providing energy security to the rural people.